Charles K. Blandin Residuary Trust

 To accomplish this vision, Mr. Blandin established the foundation in 1941.
 The Charles K. Blandin Residuary Trust was established in 1958 as a legally separate entity responsible for investing and growing the assets of the endowment and the principal source of funds for the Foundation’s charitable activities.

-IRS Code determines how much the Residuary Trust distributes to the foundation: about 5 percent of the previous year’s net assets or 100 percent of the Trust’s income, whichever is greater.
+Mr. Blandin’s Will and federal tax code are used to determine how much the Residuary Trust distributes to the foundation: either about 5 percent of the previous year’s noncharitable-use assets or 100 percent of the Trust’s income, whichever is greater.
 The Blandin Foundation is the sole beneficiary of the trust, and Residuary Trust income is the primary source of funding for the Foundation.

 Since the sale of the Blandin Paper Company in 1977, Blandin Foundation and the paper mill have been distinctly separate organizations; today, UPM based in Finland, owns the paper company.
 Blandin Foundation continues to be private and independent of the paper company.